Home Page

 Political Science Theory Graduate Seminar

-Complete 18 additional credits: which may include credits taken in 400-level courses if graduate increment completed: up to 1818
+Complete 18 additional credits, which may include credits taken in 400-level courses if graduate increment completed.

-Complete up to 12 credits: which may include credits taken in 400-level courses if graduate increment completed: up to 1212
+Complete 12 additional credits, which may include credits taken in 400-level courses if graduate increment completed.